PyCQA/baron/README.md

 ============

 Baron is a FST for python, a Full Syntax Tree.
-By opposition to an AST which drops some syntax informations in the process of its creation (like empty lines, comments, formatting), a FST keeps everything and guarantees the operation
+By opposition to an AST which drops some syntax information in the process of its creation (like empty lines, comments, formatting), a FST keeps everything and guarantees the operation
 <code>ast\_to\_code(code\_to\_ast(source\_code)) == source\_code</code>.